What are the other Names for this Condition? (Also known as/Synonyms)

 The diagnosis of Parkinson’s Disease may involve the following:

-- Physical examination and medical history evaluation: The condition is diagnosed by the presence of clinical symptoms in adults experiencing tremor, slow or stiff movements, and balance or gait problems
+- Physical examination and medical history evaluation: The condition is diagnosed by the presence of clinical symptoms in adults experiencing tremor, slow or stiff movements, and balance or gait problems.
+Improvement of symptoms after starting medications may help confirm the diagnosis

 - Thorough neurological examination by a qualified healthcare professional